 GETTING THERE: There are many organized tours which can take you to Garb Soheil, but expect to pay around $20 USD for the trip.
 Luckily, you can also get there via public transport for practically nothing.

 There’s a minibus that goes directly to the village that departs from a road nearby El-Tabia Mosque (see the map above for the exact location).
 There are a number of other minibuses that depart from here, so you’ll have to ask around for Gharb Soheil (and ignore the taxi drivers who tell you the bus doesn’t exist).

 The ride should only cost 3 EGP.
 Note that while the bus drives along the main road all the way south, it will only pick people up from near El-Tabia mosque.
 But on the way back, you can ask them to drop you off elsewhere.

-You can also haggle for a private boat to take you to or from Seheil Island or probably even from central Aswan.
+You can also haggle for a private boat to take you to the village from Seheil Island or probably even from central Aswan.

 The Nubians, who’ve inhabited the region stretching northern Sudan to southern Egypt for millennia, are known for their colorful houses.
 They’re typically built of mudbrick and then covered in lime plaster, over which families add decorations using colorful dyes and paints.

 Nubian houses often feature geometric patterns and animal motifs.
 And walking around the village, it appears that owners take pride in making original decorations distinct from their neighbors.